TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

 The next version will have **auto-decoding** for any hex script.
 It looks nice for the Mecenas & Hodl examples I have.
+I figure 16 words/line max, but I *don't* give IF & ENDIF their own lines (line ends instead).
+It's some tedious code!
 All **6** disabled OpCodes will be listed.
-Coloring might be faster by only coloring in once per second, using a unique separate thread which detects text changes.
+Selections will allow **splitting** words, but still find hex bytecode in between.
+Coloring more efficient by only coloring when bytecode or selections **change**.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.2.png)